1. Terms and Conditions:

 2.2 Chances are limited to a maximum of 10 Chances per person per week.

 2.3 Entries can be made via the website, by post or over the telephone.
+Individuals may also sign up to participate in the Lottery through one of our face to face fundraisers.

 2.4 All postal entries should be sent to The GOSHCC Great Big Lottery, Furness Gate, Furness Business Park, Barrow-in-Furness, Cumbria LA14 2PE.